 Epson confirmed to me that printing at 5760dpi is not recommended for this paper, saying “There are limitations to how much ink each type of paper can saturate.
 If the 1440 DPI setting works better with the media, we would recommend choosing that setting, as it will work best with this particular type of media.”

 I am able to print on Epson Legacy Baryta II without any apparent issues.
-I haven’t re-tested other paper (its getting really expensive) and Epson could only tell me the standard disclaimer for problems that can arise from printing at the highest resolution (dots/overspray, ink marks, head strikes, and increased drying times) and that “these [1440dpi] are the settings the Epson recommends.
+I haven’t re-tested other paper (its getting really expensive) and Epson could only tell me the standard disclaimer, that problems that can arise from printing at the highest resolution (dots/overspray, ink marks, head strikes, and increased drying times) and that “these [1440dpi] are the settings the Epson recommends.
 You are welcome to print at the settings of your choice. ..
 Most images will not show a discernible difference [between 1440 and 5760 dpi] other than excess ink on your media.”

 The waviness goes away slightly over time as the paper dries, but never completely.
 Opening the archival boxes of other prints I have made so far on Platine, I can now see that some of these prints are still a little wavy after a month of drying.

-Why not just print at 1440dpi?
+Why not just print at 1440dpi then?

 Many others more expert than I such as Keith Cooper have suggested that this resolution is “overkill” for printing, since there is no visual difference in print quality unless you look at it under a loupe.
 And they are absolutely correct.
 You can definitely see a difference under a loupe!
 If I am making fine art prints for display, I would probably use the lower resolution, 1440dpi.
 This is also the “recommended resolution” according to Epson.

 In the comparison above, this is an extreme detail of the print, photographed with a DSLR and magnified so you can see the difference on-screen.
 It’s equivalent to the 0.5mm x 0.5mm” field of view I have through my USB loupe on a 13×19 print.
 There is a difference in overall “grain” in the print but more importantly, you can clearly see the parallel vertical lines with gaps in the 1440dpi print (left).
 Those gaps are filled in smoothly in the 5760dpi print (right).
-I have seen these in other printers throughout the years as I can’t help but pixel peep everything I print.
-The P900 is actually better than what I’ve seen in the past but I’m still convinced there is a benefit in image quality.
-When you are talking about printing an image as a master backup to your digital files, I would say every bit of quality counts, down to loupe detail.
-I don’t see any problems with overspray or anything else, I’m just using more ink.

-Now, just like the idea of “paper grain” in the previous post, the issue will diminish as you scale to larger prints.
-In other words, if you scanned an 8×12″ print that was made no scaling of the original image, you would see these lines readily in the scan, and they might be significant if you went forward with that as your master.
-But if you scale the original to a 17×22″ print, scan it, and scale it back down to original size, the overall effect of these lines is diminished.
-Dig?
 Many of my images are pretty close to needing 17×22″ as a minimum (as I talked about before) though, so I am going with 5760 dpi, on Baryta II (which has other advantages, like the ability to use Gloss Smoothing and you get to say “Baryta”)

-Damn the Overspray
+Damn the Overspray.

 Hopefully I have given you some information that can help.
+Let me know your thoughts below please.

 Published on Feb 27, 2023